Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/16-external-traffic-generator-aie/README.md

 ##### Instantiating the XTLM Utilies

 1. Navigate to `TrafficGenerator/Python` and open the file `xtg_aie.py`.
 2. Scroll to lines 155-159.
 This is where you instantiate the master/slave utilities for communicating with the simulator.
-To allow for direct connections to be made between the functions that will be generating the data and the simulator, the name of the utility being instantiated is the same as the name used in the following files:
+To allow for direct connections to be made between the functions that generates the data and the simulator, the name of the utility being instantiated is the same as the name used in the following files:

    - `system_etg.cfg` for hardware emulation
    - `graph.h` with the PLIO constructors for AI Engine simulation